grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 #### Not sure where:
 * [X] Add?
 "They were only 100 meters under water, some people could kick a ball that distance"
 * [ ] Add?
 "The way sound travels underwater is complex, sometimes almost magical."
+	* There is a line about how sound finds new and mysterious ways to propogate in the depths
 * [ ] Add a conversation about the morality of running weapons parts when they have the magnetic mines aboard
 	* Maybe with shakes over ship-to-ship, just to keep it interesting
 	* Maybe Shakes wonders if it's moral to run weapons